sg893052/sonic-buildimage/release_documents/ConfigDB-Manual.md

 - 'priority' conatins an integer value between 1 and 254.
 Default is 100.
 This attribute control the election of Master VRRP node for an instance.
 Highest priority node becomes the master.
 - 'pre_empt' contains boolean value 'true' or 'false'.
 Default is 'true'.
 This attribute controls if a Master node can be premepted when a higher priority VRRP node comes online.
 - 'state' conatins a string to denote the current state of VRRP instance.
 Currently this is not used.
 - 'version' contains an integer value to denote the VRRP version.
-Currently only Version 2 is supported and hence this attribute is always 2.
+By default IPv4 VRRP instance is version 2 and it can be changed to version 3.
+IPv6 VRRP instance is always version 3.
 - 'vip' contains a list of IP address in dotted decimal format.
 This attribute is virtual IP address for a given VRRP instance
 - 'vrid' is an integer and specifies the VRID of the associated VRRP instance.
 - 'track_interface' is a list of tuples {<interface_name>, weight, <weight>}.
 This attribute enables user to configure track interface for a VRRP instance.

 ```
-{

     "VRRP": {
         "Vlan23|37": {
             "adv_interval": "1",